hdc8890/testapp/README.md

 Run `nx serve bank-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 Run `nx serve bank-api` for the NestJS API required for this example host on http://localhost:3333/api.

+Test using these credentials:
+email: johndoe@example.com
+password: password

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.